rupamghosh2006/scan_backend/README.md

   - Enhanced exam security measures such as:
     - Restricted navigation.
     - Random question shuffling.
-    - Session monitoring.
-    - Unique login for each student.

 - **Result Processing & Leaderboard**
   - Automatic evaluation of tests.